 The council of a rural municipality (RM) can restructure its divisions and alter the composition of council to better represent the interests of the ratepayers.
 A council can also decide to eliminate all division boundaries and have its voters elect council members at large with no reference to divisions.

-Section 49 of The Municipalities Act allows the Minister to alter the boundaries of, eliminate, or create one or more divisions or renumber the divisions in a rural municipality.
+Section 49 of The Municipalities Act allows the minister to create, eliminate, renumber or alter the boundaries of the divisions in a RM.

 As a result of a division boundary change, there will have to be a municipal election called for each division that is undergoing a change.
-Accordingly, unless specifically requested otherwise by the RM councils, orders are normally made effective to coincide with the regular autumn municipal election.
+Orders are normally made effective to coincide with the regular autumn municipal election.
 Should changes impact divisions that are not in an election year, the order will have to specify a shorter (normally one-year) term of office for those councillors.
-Accordingly, the Ministerial Order will make provision for:
+Accordingly, the Minister's Order will:

-- the dates for receiving nominations and holding elections for councillors;
+- Set the dates for receiving nominations and election day;

-- setting out the term of office of the affected division councillors
+- Establish the terms of office of the affected division councillors;

 - Set the effective date that the division boundary change will take effect; and

 - Confirm the lands of the RM and the boundaries of each division.